EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/04-Generating-Memories.md

 - Evolve recommendations based on historical interactions
 - Persist state across workflows and sessions

-> For example: If a user mentions they prefer "lightweight laptops with long battery life", that preference is stored and reused by downstream agents.
+!!! note "For example: If a user mentions they prefer "lightweight laptops with long battery life", that preference is stored and reused by downstream agents."

 ---